Albert Bichot Les Chapponières, Pommard 1er Cru, 2012, Burgundy, France

 Blackwater Cuvée Terra Lux Pinot Noir MMXV, 2015, Elgin, South Africa

-Dutton Goldfield Dutton Ranch Pinot Noir, 2016, Russian River Valley, CA, USA
+Dutton Goldfield Dutton Ranch Pinot Noir, 2016, Russian River Valley, California, USA